TheR3dC0rner/website/content/infrastructure/gitea2/index.md

 ![Add Client](<images/Pasted image 20250723070734.png>)

 Give it a name and callback URL.
-The callback URL should be your domain with the Same structure as below.
+The callback URL should be your domain with the same structure as below.

 It will look something like this.